rschmied/cleu2018-virl/README.md

 # clus-virl
-this is a test repository to store .virl files which, when changed, will trigger a sim run using jenkins
+this is a test repository to store .virl files which, when changed, will trigger a sim run using Jenkins